-(See Appendix A for Lead / Agency Responsibilities by Hazard) Formatted: Body Text AGENCY ROLES AND RESPONSIBILITIES Formatted: English (Australia) LOCAL DISASTER MANAGEMENT GROUP · Functions as allocated to the group under · Development of a comprehensive local di · Design and maintenance of a public educe Formatted: English (Australia) Development of a comprehensive local disaster management plan Formatted: Table row header, Line spacing Design and maintenance of a public education/awareness program, which is Formatted Table delivered through Council and member agency resources.
+See Appendix A for Lead A sgency Responsibilities by Hazard) Formatted: Body Text AGENCY ROLES AND RESPONSIBILITIES Formatted: English (Australia) OCAL DISASTER Functions as allocated to the group under s30 of The Act.
+Formatted: English (Australia) MANAGEMENT GROUP Development of a comprehensive local disaster management plan Formatted: Table row header, Line spacing Design and maintenance of a public education/awareness program, which is single delivered through Council and member agency resources.
 Formatted Table Support for the coordination of response agencies through the Local Disaster Coordination Centre.
 Provision of public information prior to, during and following disaster events.
 Recommended areas to be considered for directed evacuation.
 Public advice regarding voluntary evacuation.
-Formatted: Right: -0.45 cm GIONAL Perform the following roles and responsibilities in support of the Local Group: Management, support, policy advice and coordination of the business of the LDMG and its sub- groups, including the development and maintenance of disaster management plans and sub plans.
+Formatted: Right: -0.45 cm SAAC REGIONAL COUNCIL Perform the following roles and responsibilities in support of the Local Group: Management, support, policy advice and coordination of the business of the LDMG and its sub- groups, including the development and maintenance of disaster management plans and sub plans.
 Identification, development, maintenance and operation of a LDCC at a primary location and maintenance of alternative locations.
 Identification and delivery of training and staffing required to operate the LDCC.
 Coordination of disaster operations by the LDC through the LDCC for the LDMG ensuring that strategic decisions of the LDMG are implemented.
-Lead and coordinate recovery operations and provide immediate community support and recovery needs in conjunction with the Department of Communities, Disability Services and Seniors and relevant agencies and stakeholders.
-Assist the community to prepare for, respond to and recover from an event or disaster. as Land Use Planning and Capital Works programs.
+Lead and coordinate recovery operations and provide immediate community support and recovery needs in conjunction with the Department of Communities, Disability Services and Seniors and relevant agencies and statished are stakeholders.
+Assist the community to prepare for, respond to and recover from an event or disaster.
+Issue of public information or warnings about disaster situations in accordance with Local Plan.
 Provide advice and support to the DDC.
 General Council responsibilities: Development and maintenance of prevention and mitigation strategies such as Land Use Planning and Capital Works programs.
 Development and maintenance of a response plans where the Council is identified as the Lead Agency.